Five big questions from the Russell Westbrook for John Wall trade

 1) How much does John Wall have left in the tank?

-That is the single biggest unknown in this deal: Is Wall still an All-Star level player?
+That is the single biggest unknown in this entire trade.
+Wall hasn’t been on an NBA court since December of 2018 — almost two years — and has had a couple of major surgeries since then.
+Is Wall still an All-Star level player?
 Is he more like a good starter now?
 Has he slid to being backup-level?
 Nobody really knows, but the answer ties into the other big question for the Rockets:

 Will Wall fit well next to James Harden?

-The risk is Wall injuries.
-Wall has craft to his game, he’s a decent spot-up shooter (37% on catch-and-shoot threes the last season he played regularly), and he can get to the rim and create.
+The risk with Wall is his lengthy injury history.
+Wall has some craft to his game, he’s a decent spot-up shooter (37% on catch-and-shoot threes the last season he played regularly), and he can get to the rim and create.
 You have to cover Wall at the arc (unlike Westbrook the past season or two).
 Wall also is a better defender than Westbrook.

-However, Wall was last an All-Star in the 2017-18 season — he had major knee and an Achilles surgery since then — and in the final two seasons he played his efficiency was starting to fall off.
-Was that due to injuries — he played through heel bone spurs before his knee and Achilles injuries — or was his game just starting to show age?
+However, Wall was last an All-Star in the 2017-18 season, since then he had a major knee surgery and ruptured his Achilles.
+But even before the injuries, in the last two seasons he played, Wall’s efficiency was starting to fall off.
+Was that due to injuries — he played through bone spurs in his heel before his knee and Achilles injuries — or was his game just starting to show age?

-The past couple of seasons in Houston, Mike D’Antoni had set up the James Harden show — Harden got an all-he-could-eat buffet of isolation touches.
-Houston traded Clint Capela, so there wasn’t even a guy to set picks for him.
-Westbrook took some touches last season, but Harden still had a ridiculous usage rate.
+The past couple of seasons in Houston, Mike D’Antoni directed the James Harden show — Harden was given an all-he-could-eat buffet of isolation touches.
+Houston traded Clint Capela, so there wasn’t even a guy to set picks, it was just The Beard doing what he wanted.
+Westbrook had the ball in his hands plenty last season, but Harden still had a ridiculous usage rate.

-Will the addition of Wall, bringing in some more traditional players such as Christian Wood and DeMarcus Cousins at center, and a change of coaches to Stephen Silas mean a new but more traditional offensive system in Houston this season?
-Probably.
-The last couple of seasons maxed out the Harden-against-the-world offense and it has serious limitations.
+Will the addition of a point guard like Wall, bringing in some more traditional players such as Christian Wood and DeMarcus Cousins at center, and a change of coaches to Stephen Silas mean a new but more traditional offensive system in Houston?
+Maybe.
+The last couple of seasons maxed out the Harden-against-the-world offense and showed its limitations.
 Silas will likely shake things up by making the Rockets more traditional in some ways (and getting Houston to play faster).

-Will Wall and Harden work together?
+Will Wall and Harden fit together?
 Maybe the better question is, will they get a chance?

 2) Does this mean a fire sale in Houston?